dandeliondeathray/DandelionWebSockets.jl/README.md

 This package only supports Julia 0.6.
 Support for 0.7 and later releases is coming.

-## Needs work

-- Implement regular pings, to ensure the connection is up.
-- Ability to send multi-frame messages.

 # Contributors
 These brave people have contributed to this package: